gvwilson/sensibleadventures/cloudherd/new.md

 The narrow deer track they were following went up a hill.
-Noxy had to grab a tree when she reached the top to stop herself from tumbling into a sinkhole thirty strides deep where the roof of an underground cavern had collapsed centuries ago.
+Noxy had to grab a tree when she reached the top to stop herself from tumbling into a sinkhole thirty strides deep where the ground had collapsed centuries ago into one of the countless underground caverns that lay beneath the surface of the world.
 "Look out!" she told Thokmay, putting out her arm to stop him.
 The hole was almost square, its edges covered in bushes where the soil was too thin to anchor the roots of trees.